CRA Debt Relief Can Be A Reality

 Consumer proposals will assign you what’s called an R7 rating, which will remain on your credit report for three (3) years after you complete your proposal, OR six (6) years after you file, whichever comes first.

 A Bankruptcy will assign you an R9 rating, which will be reported for six (6) years after you complete your bankruptcy (fourteen (14) years if you have been bankrupt before).

 Creditors use these ratings to determine risk and to set your cost of borrowing.
-However, even while in a restructuring program, you can start to rebuild your credit right away, and Bromwich+Smith has the tools and resources to help you do so.
+However, even while you are in a restructuring program, you can start to rebuild your credit right away, and Bromwich+Smith has the tools and resources to help you do so.

 Will CRA debt affect my credit score?

 If the CRA takes legal action such as registering a lien against your property or going to court for a judgement or if they send your arrears to a collection company, then those actions will be reflected on your credit report and can lower your credit score.